push-based/enterjs-web-perf-day-23-ng/exercises/change-detection - local cd.md

 # ChangeDetectionStrategy local cd (structural directives) exercises

+check out following repository to do the exercise https://github.com/push-based/ng-local-cd

 In this exercise we will focus on advanced runtime & bootstrap optimizations in angular applications by using the power of `Structural Directives`.